Matthew roars toward South Carolina

-Hurricane Matthew bore down on the South Carolina coast Thursday, becoming a major threat to the state and prompting urgent warnings for people to leave seaside communities before the powerful storm arrives this weekend.
+Hurricane Matthew bore down on the South Carolina coast Friday, becoming a major threat to the state and prompting urgent warnings for people to leave seaside communities before the powerful storm arrives.

 The hurricane at one point looked as if it would spare South Carolina substantial damage, but the forecast changed as Matthew crossed the Bahamas and approached the Florida coast.

-Forecasts showed the storm, packing sustained winds of up to 140 mph, coming dangerously close – perhaps 50 miles – to Hilton Head Island and Edisto Beach south of Charleston on Saturday, before gradually moving offshore.
+Forecasts on Friday showed the storm, packing sustained winds of up to 120 mph, coming dangerously close to Hilton Head Island, Edisto Beach and Charleston on Saturday, then tracking off the coast toward the Carolinas border before gradually moving offshore.
+A landfall in South Carolina is possible.

+According to the National Weather Service, the latest forecast “brings the storm within 15 miles of Charleston Harbor around 8 a.m.
+Saturday.”

-Hurricane warnings extended Thursday along much of the state’s 187-mile-long coast, meaning that hurricane conditions are expected in the area.
+Hurricane warnings extended Friday along much of the state’s entire coast, meaning that hurricane conditions are expected in the area within 36 hours.

 Forecasters said potentially deadly storm surges south of Charleston might be more substantial than the surges those areas experienced during Hurricane Hugo, the 1989 storm that leveled parts of the South Carolina coast.